shizuka-na-kazushi/vib-sensor-data-sender/README.md

 The purpose of this program is to detect vibration of laundry machine or drying machine and send it to Firebase realtime database.

 The system is a part of [Cloud based coin laundry operation viewer](https://laundry-watcher.web.app/?github-1).
-Its React based web app is also open source on [Github repository](https://github.com/shizuka-na-kazushi/laundry-watcher).
+Its React based web app, ``Laundry-watcher`` is also open source on [Github repository](https://github.com/shizuka-na-kazushi/laundry-watcher).

+This is used in [Hydrangea Hakone](https://hydrangea-hakone.com), my own rental apartment which has community coin laundry room as part of the facility.
+All residents can access web app to check if machine is ocupied or not.

 # Software and functionalities